Glenn-2k/Portfolio-1/README.md

 ## Description

-Add a more detailed description of what your project entails and set out to do.
+Add a more detaild description of what your project entails and set out to do.

 You can add some bullet points if you'd like to: